rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 # Why use a Monorepo

-There are two major advantages using a monorepo for a large scale codebase.
-First of all, shared packages can be used in multiple applications on a local machine without an online registry (e.g. npm).
-The developer experience improves tremendously here, because everything is in the same codebase without updating dependencies via third-parties.
-When a shared package gets updated, it gets immediately reflected in all applications which depend on it.
+Using a monorepo for a large-scale codebase offers two significant advantages.

+First, shared packages can be used across multiple applications locally without relying on an online registry (e.g. npm).
+This dramatically enhances the developer experience since everything resides within the same codebase, eliminating the need to update dependencies via third-party sources.
+Any updates to a shared package are instantly reflected in all dependent applications, streamlining development and reducing overhead.

-Second, it improves collaboration across codebases.
-Teams working on different projects can improve the codebases from other teams without working on multiple repositories.
-It also improves accessibility without worrying about different setups and introduces a more flexible ownership of the source code across teams.
-Another benefit is the refactoring of code across many projects.
+Second, monorepos foster better collaboration across teams and projects.
+Developers working on different projects can contribute to other teams' codebases without juggling multiple repositories, enabling seamless cross-team collaboration.
+Monorepos also simplify accessibility by providing a consistent setup and promote flexible ownership of the source code.
+Additionally, they make large-scale refactoring across multiple projects more efficient and manageable.

 # Structure of a Monorepo

 A monorepo can contain multiple applications (here: apps) whereas each application has access to shared set of packages.
-Bear in mind that this is already an opinionated monorepo structure:
+Bear in mind that this is already an opinionated monorepo structure, but it's a common one if you get started with monorepos:

 ```text
 - apps/